-“Nabis” means in Hebrew “prophets.”
-A group of students at the Parisian Académie Julian, who were disappointed with the strict teaching methods and representational painting, in the fall of 1888 form a brotherhood and called themselves “Les Nabis”.
-They rejected the Renaissance idea of painting as a window onto a fictional world, they saw painting as a way to express personal emotions and spiritual truths (doesn’t it sound familiar to all fans of Expressionism?)
-By abandoning linear perspective, illusion of depth, and modelling, they freed form and colour in loose, brisk and bright brushstrokes.
+They rejected the Renaissance idea of painting as a window onto a fictional world, they rather saw painting as a way to express personal emotions and spiritual truths (doesn’t it sound familiar to all the fans of Expressionism?)
+By abandoning linear perspective, the illusion of depth, and modeling, they freed form and color in loose, brisk, and bright brushstrokes.

 Why the prophets, by the way?
-Well, they saw themselves as liberators of stiffened art, similarly to the liberators of ancient Israel.
-The Nabis wore beards and even came up with a secret language, signing their letters with a cryptic: E.T.P.M.V. et M.P.
-(In your palm, my word and my thoughts).
+Well, they saw themselves as liberators of stiffened art, similar to the liberators of ancient Israel.
+Les Nabis wore beards and even came up with a secret language, signing their letters with a cryptic: E.T.P.M.V. et M.P.
+(In your palm, my word, and my thoughts).

-If you remember the Arts and Crafts movement who wanted to make art and beauty accessible to everyone and introduce them into people’s lives and homes, the Nabis too designed patterns for textiles, wallpapers, ceramics, furniture, or stained glass, stressing the unbreakable link between fine arts and design, and fine art and life.
-Often working on personal commission, they ventured out of their studios to work on site, designing large-scale decorative schemes for specific interiors.
+If you remember the Arts and Crafts movement which wanted to make art and beauty accessible to everyone and introduce them into people’s lives and homes, Les Nabis too designed patterns for textiles, wallpapers, ceramics, furniture, stained glass, stressing the unbreakable link between fine arts and design.
+Often working on personal commission, they ventured out of their studios to work on-site, designing large-scale decorative schemes for specific interiors.
 Here, Édouard Vuillard painted a series of five panels for the Parisian apartment of Thadée and Misia Natanson, in which we can find echoes of Natansons’ guests such as Stéphane Mallarmé, or Claude Debussy.

-Bonnard is known as one of the greatest European colourists and so he cared more about the emotion and expressing the feeling of a moment, which he did by creatively handling colour and composition.
-However, he was never as obsessed about symbolism as other Nabis members, and having met Henri Toulouse-Lautrec in 1891, he began showing his works on his own at the annual Société des Artistes Indépendants.
+Bonnard is known as one of the greatest European colorists and so he cared more about emotion and expressing the feeling of a moment, which he did by creatively handling color and composition.
+However, he was never as obsessed with Symbolism as other Les Nabis members and having met Henri Toulouse-Lautrec in 1891, he began showing his works on his own at the annual Société des Artistes Indépendants.

-Vuillard was a comprehensive artist who loved taking photos (he got his first Kodak in 1897), painting theatre sets and programmes, decorating interiors of private houses and chic Parisian cafés, or painting on simple screens.
-However, he is probably most famous for his homely interiors: on the contrary to other members of Les Nabis, Vuillard focused on domestic scenes, winning the ‘intimist’ title.
+Vuillard was a comprehensive artist who loved taking photos (he got his first Kodak in 1897), painting theatre sets and programs, decorating interiors of private houses and chic Parisian cafés, or painting on simple screens.
+However, he is probably most famous for his homely interiors: contrary to other members of Les Nabis, Vuillard focused on domestic scenes, winning the “intimist” title.